Groverkss/Synopsys/README.md

 ### About Discord

-Amongst the several instant messaging platforms available, **Discord** is one of the most popular ones.
+Among the several instant messaging platforms available, **Discord** is one of the most popular ones.
 Because of its several innovative features like server-channel systems, awesome call quality, permission management and tools to integrate bots, Discord has become a major platform for people to collaborate, converse and share ideas.

 <img src="https://cdn.discordapp.com/attachments/759735584444121110/764862917803769876/unknown.png">